hrabanazviking/Micro-Reality/README.md

 Copyright (c) 2026 Volmarr Wyrd

-Mythic Vibe CLI is licensed under the Apache License, Version 2.0.
+Micro Reality is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.

 Unless required by applicable law or agreed to in writing, this project is distributed on an "AS IS" BASIS, without warranties or conditions of any kind.